Pistachio Buttercream Recipe

 Pistachio Buttercream Photo

-And the heat broke in our house, so that was a fun, unexpected expense. *Frown.* But at least it’s Florida, so I’m not terribly miserable.
+It’s not that I suffer through winter, though the heat did break in our house — so that was a fun, unexpected expense. *Frown.* But at least it’s Florida, so I was not terribly miserable.

 Pistachio Buttercream Picture